DialogueConsulting/emojiboard/README.md

 Make sure you have put the images into an img/ folder too...

-Add the class "emojiboard" (or whatever you want) to any &lte;textarea&gte;'s you want to append an emojiboard to:
+Add the class "emojiboard" (or whatever you want) to any &lt;textarea&gt;'s you want to append an emojiboard to:
 `<textarea class="emojiboard"></textarea>`

 And then initialise emojiboard on those areas: